Psoriasis

 Inverse psoriasis

-It’s thought that fungal infections trigger this type of psoriasis.
-It mainly affects the skin in the armpits, groin, under the breasts, and around the genitals.
-Smooth patches of red, inflamed skin form, without the isolated plaques of other types.
+Inverse psoriasis mainly affects the skin in the armpits, groin, under the breasts, and around the genitals and appears as smooth patches of red, inflamed skin.
 These patches worsen with friction and perspiration.

 Pustular psoriasis